pingcap/docs-dm/en/feature-shard-merge-optimistic.md

 ![optimistic-ddl-example-9](/media/optimistic-ddl-example-9.png)

-By then, the `Name` column is dropped from all sharded tables and can be safely dropped in the downstream:
+By then, the `Name` columns are dropped from all sharded tables and can be safely dropped in the downstream:

 ```sql
 ALTER TABLE `tbl` DROP COLUMN `Name`;